Wat Phra Dhammakaya

 Wat Phra Dhammakaya (วัดพระธรรมกาย, RTGS: Wat Phra Thammakai, [wát pʰráʔ tʰām.mā.kāːj]) is a Buddhist temple (wat) in Khlong Luang district, in the Pathum Thani province north of Bangkok, Thailand.
 It was founded in 1970 by the maechi (nun) Chandra Khonnokyoong and Luang Por Dhammajayo.
 It is the best-known and the fastest growing temple of the Dhammakaya tradition.
-This tradition, teaching Dhammakaya meditation (Vijja Dhammakaya), was started by the meditation master Luang Pu Sodh Candasaro in the early-20th century.
+This tradition, teaching Dhammakaya meditation (Vijja Dhammakaya), was started by the meditation master Luang Pu Sodh Candasaro in the early 20th century.
 Wat Phra Dhammakaya is one of the temples that emerged from this tradition and is part of the Mahā Nikāya fraternity.
 The temple is legally represented by the Dhammakaya Foundation.
 It aims to adapt traditional Buddhist values in modern society, doing so through modern technology and marketing methods.
 The temple has faced controversy and a government crackdown.
 Wat Phra Dhammakaya plays a leading role in Thai Buddhism, with theologian Edward Irons describing it as "the face of modern Thai Buddhism".

 Initially, the temple was founded as a meditation center, after Maechi Chandra and the just ordained monk Luang Por Dhammajayo could no longer accommodate the rising number of participants in activities at Wat Paknam Bhasicharoen.
 The center became an official temple in 1977.
 The temple grew exponentially during the 1980s, when the temple's programs became widely known among the urban middle class.
 Wat Phra Dhammakaya expanded its area and the building of a huge stupa (pagoda) was started.
-During the period of the 1997 Asian financial crisis, the temple was subject to widespread criticism for its fundraising methods and teachings.
+During the 1997 Asian financial crisis, the temple was subject to widespread criticism for its fundraising methods and teachings.
 Luang Por Dhammajayo had several charges laid against him and was removed from his office as abbot.
 In 2006, the charges were withdrawn and he was restored as abbot.
 The temple grew further and became known for its many projects in education, promotion of ethics, and scholarship.
 The temple also became accepted as part of the mainstream Thai Saṅgha (monastic community).

 During the rule of Thailand's 2014 military junta, the abbot and the temple were put under scrutiny again and Luang Por Dhammajayo was accused of receiving stolen money from a supporter and money-laundering in a case generally seen as a politically motivated conflict between the Dhammayuttika Nikāya and Mahā Nikāya as well as between the Red Shirt movement and the Thai junta.
 The temple has been referred to as the only influential organization in Thailand not to be subdued by the military junta, a rare sight for a ruling junta that shut down most opposition after taking power.
 The judicial processes against the abbot and the temple since the 1990s have led to much debate regarding the procedures and role of the state towards religion, a debate that has intensified during the 2017 lockdown of the temple by the junta.
-As of 2017, the whereabouts of Luang Por Dhammajayo was still unknown, and in 2018, Phrakhru Sangharak Rangsarit was designated as the official abbot.
+As of 2017, the whereabouts of Luang Por Dhammajayo was still unknown, and in 2018, Phrakhru Sangharak Rangsarit Itthijintako was designated as the official abbot.